 Vaccinations against hepatitis B and tuberculosis are sometimes recommended, though it’s advisable to seek medical advice before traveling.
 All short-term visitors and tourists should ensure previous vaccinations are up-to-date and are advised to carry a basic medical kit as well as antibiotics to treat travelers’ diarrhea.

 Travelers who are taking regular medications should bring sufficient quantities to last for the duration of their trip, and ensure that they are correctly labeled; they should not expect to obtain prescription or over-the-counter drugs in local stores or pharmacies.

 Despite increasing numbers of tourists, and divers in particular, traveling to Saint Vincent and the Grenadines, there is no decompression chamber available within the country.
 If a diver encounters difficulties and requires a decompression chamber, emergency air evacuation to Barbados is necessary.
-Divers visiting Saint Vincent and the Grenadines should ensure their international health insurance includes cover for diving related healthcare needs including emergency medical evacuation.
+Divers visiting Saint Vincent and the Grenadines should ensure their international health insurance includes cover for diving-related healthcare needs along with emergency medical evacuation.

-Individuals, families and groups visiting Saint Vincent and the Grenadines should ensure they are sufficiently covered for all medical circumstances, including those where air ambulance or medical evacuation may be required.
+Individuals, families, and groups visiting Saint Vincent and the Grenadines should ensure they are sufficiently covered for all medical circumstances, including those where air ambulance or medical evacuation may be required.
 Purchasing comprehensive travel and medical cover is strongly advised.
-For more information about the products and services Pacific Prime can offer, or to receive a free health insurance quote, please contact one of our dedicated advisers today.
+For more information about the products and services Pacific Prime can offer, or to receive a free health insurance quote, contact us today!